Nominations accepted in the fall of each year.

 Award Criteria: Educators nominated for this award should:

-- Develop and share effective practices beyond the district level
+- Develop and share effective practices

 - Be involved in the community and school beyond the classroom